murphy70/ProjectGetCleanData_Coursera/README.md

 -To facilitate visualizing the data into a txt file, there is an additional code to generate a long format version (11880 obs. of 5 variables).

--For more infor on wide vs. long format https://class.coursera.org/getdata-004/forum/thread?thread_id=262
+-For more information on wide vs. long format https://class.coursera.org/getdata-004/forum/thread?thread_id=262

  Important info